 Gamers and creatives will appreciate AMD FreeSync support on the FHD IPS display with minimal bezels and 120Hz refresh, Hi-Res Audio tuning for an immersive experience, and the ability to monitor performance with MSI’s Dragon Center software.
-The Bravo 15 comes with a 15.6-inch display, while the larger Bravo 17 ships with a 17.3-inch panel.
+The Bravo 15 comes with a 15.6-inch display, and MSI will offer a larger Bravo 17 with a 17.3-inch panel in the future.
 The Bravo 15 starts at just under $1,000 for a configuration with 512GB of storage and 16GB of memory in a gaming package that weighs 4.1 pounds.

 Acer Aspire 5